Bat Symbolism and Meaning – Totem and Spirit

 Bats can also be seen as a sign from God, prompting you to pay closer attention to the world around you and embrace change or new opportunities that come your way.

-Ultimately, the Bat Meaning in the Bible is dependent on the context of the passage in which it appears.
+Ultimately, the Bat Meaning in the Bible depends on the context of the passage in which it appears.2

 Bats in the Quran